JamesConlan96/proxcon/README.md

 options:
-  -h, --help            show this help message and exit -f FILE, --file FILE  proxychains configuration file to use (default: '/etc/proxychains4.conf')
+  -h, --help            show this help message and exit -f FILE, --file FILE  proxychains configuration file to use (default: '/etc/proxychains4.conf') -b, --batch           Suppresses warnings/prompts for use in scripts
 ```

 **proxcon.py add**